Rajas

-Rajas (Sanskrit: रजस्) is one of the three Guṇas (tendencies, qualities, attributes), a philosophical and psychological concept developed by the Samkhya school of Hindu philosophy.
-The other two qualities are Sattva (goodness, balance) and Tamas (lethargy, violence, disorder).
-Rajas is innate tendency or quality that drives motion, energy and activity.
+Rajas (Sanskrit: रजस्) is one of the three guṇas (tendencies, qualities, attributes), a philosophical and psychological concept developed by the Samkhya school of Hindu philosophy.
+The other two qualities are sattva (goodness, balance), and tamas (lethargy, violence, disorder).
+Rajas is innate tendency or quality that drives motion, energy, and activity.

-Rajas is sometimes translated as passion, where it is used in the sense of activity, without any particular value and it can contextually be either good or bad.
-Rajas helps actualize the other two gunas.
+Rajas is sometimes translated as passion, where it is used in the sense of activity, which according to the context can be either good or bad.
+Rajas helps actualize the other two guṇa.

 Description

 In Samkhya philosophy, a guṇa is one of three "tendencies, qualities": sattva, rajas and tamas.
 This category of qualities have been widely adopted by various schools of Hinduism for categorizing behavior and natural phenomena.
 The three qualities are: